rnapier/testing/memory-bank/activeContext.md

 4. **Reset Functionality**: The current implementation's approach to reset functionality (with persisting keys) demonstrates a thoughtful approach to secure data management.

 5. **Educational Value**: The project's value lies in its evolution through different approaches, allowing developers to compare and contrast testing strategies.

+6. **Stage 1 Specific Insights**:
+   - Testing against real system services validates actual behavior rather than mock assumptions
+   - Direct implementation avoids abstraction overhead in both code and mental models
+   - This approach can lead to more flaky tests due to system dependencies
+   - Test isolation is challenging with direct system interaction